Modulated escape from a metastable state driven by colored noise: LIF-neuron

 identical to the earlier found solution \citep{Brunel01_2186,Fourcaud02}.
 In contrast to these works, we here obtain the expression without any explicit calculation, since the shift of the boundaries emerges from the generic reduction from colored to white noise (\prettyref{sec:Reduction-from-colored}).

-The analytical expression \prettyref{eq:Siegert_shift} is in agreement with direct simulations up to $k=0.1$ (\prettyref{fig:Dependence-of-stationary}A).
+The analytical expression \prettyref{eq:Siegert_shift} is in agreement with direct simulations up to $k=\sqrt{0.1}$ (\prettyref{fig:Dependence-of-stationary}A).
+All simulations were carried out with NEST \citep{nest_url}.
 The firing rate shows a dependence on $\sqrt{\tau_{s}}$ , which becomes obvious from a Taylor expansion of \prettyref{eq:Siegert_shift} in $k$.
 The figure shows additional simulations in which the threshold and the reset parameter in the neuron model are shifted according to

 counteracting the shift \prettyref{eq:shift_threshold} caused by the synaptic filtering.
 As predicted by the theory the firing rate stays constant as the synaptic time constant is increased.